software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 1
 >
-> _One of the team members_ should create a new session in Flinga as instructed above.
+> The Scrum Master should create a new session in Flinga as instructed above.
 Name the session "Retrospective 1".
 Once the session is created, other team members should join the session with the "Join link".
 Setup the session board and organize the Retrospective event as instructed above.
 >
 > Once you have completed the Retrospective write down the issues and actions to the repository's `documentation/retrospectives/sprint-1.md` file and push the changes to GitHub.

+{: .important-title }

+> Exercise 2
+>
+> Choose a new Scrum Master among the team members for the second Sprint.

 ## Estimation